bfassbender/ionic-environment-variables/README.md

 `npm run ionic:serve:qa`
 Or simply set NODE_ENV to 'qa' before running serve, which is what that npm script does.

-Companion to my tutorial here, upgraded to Ionic 3 with Angular 4 http://www.roblouie.com/article/296/ionic-2-environment-variables-the-best-way/
+Companion to [roblouie's](https://github.com/roblouie) tutorial here, upgraded to Ionic 3 with Angular 4 http://www.roblouie.com/article/296/ionic-2-environment-variables-the-best-way/